edgio-docs/edgio-docs/guides/applications/v7/basics/hostnames.md

 -   **Bring Your Own Certificate (BYOC):** [Upload your own TLS certificate](/applications/security/tls_certificates#uploading-your-certificate).

+    <a id="wildcard-certificates" />**Wildcard Certificates:** If you plan on using a wildcard certificate, then you only need to upload it a single time.
+After which, it will be available for use across your organization's properties and environments if you are using a default configuration.

+    If you have requested the use of our PCI-compliant network, then the wildcard certificate will only be applicable for environments that use the same network as the environment on which it was uploaded.
+You can check whether your environments use the same network from the **Organization DNS Configuration** section of your organization's **Settings** page.

 ## Hostname Offboarding {/*hostname-offboarding*/}

 Any of the following actions will disassocate a hostname from your account: